isaacsimmons/json-websocket/README.md

 ###server.isReady(clientId)###

 Returns `true` if there is a connected client with the given identifier that is in the ready state and has no currently buffered outgoing data, `false` otherwise.

-###server.send(clientId, type, ...)###

-Send a message to the given client of the given type. "type" must be a String.
-Any other arguments provided to this function will be transmitted to the client and attached to the emitted event.

-`js:connect`, `js:disconnect`, and `js:error` are Illegal message types.

 ## Client ##